Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources: Embedding Distortion Control

-In spite of the complexity involved in the full optimization of blind adaptive partitioning, we will see next that a suboptimal practical solution to this problem is feasible.
-The key to an implementable strategy must be a short but representative sequence of support partitionings, in order to avoid traversing a prohibitively long full sequence as discussed in the previous section.
-Fortunately, a necessary property of partitionings that are candidates to solve the optimization problem~\eqref{eq:rho_max_part} can be obtained from the development of the rate-distortion bound~\eqref{eq:rd-function}.
-Observe that this upper bound is sharpest for partitioned permutation coding when Jensen's inequality in~\eqref{eq:rd-function-part} holds with equality, which happens when the sample variance per partition is constant, i.e., when $\sigma^2_{\mathbf{x}_j}=\sigma^2_{\mathbf{x}}$ for all $j=1,2,\ldots,p$.
-Therefore, for a fixed embedding distortion constraint, the embedding rate of a partitioning with uneven sample variance per partition can only approach the upper bound~\eqref{eq:rd-function-part-1} but not~\eqref{eq:rd-function-part}.
-Thus constancy of the intrapartition sample variance is a necessary (but obviously not sufficient) condition for a partitioning to be able to achieve~$\rho_u$.
+We will see next that a suboptimal solution to the problem of blind adaptive partitioning is feasible.
+The key to an implementable strategy must be a short but representative sequence of support partitionings, in order to avoid evaluating the full sequence $\{\mathcal{U}_q^p\}$ ---which typically is prohibitively long.
+A necessary property of partitionings that are candidates to solve~\eqref{eq:rho_max_part}, and which therefore should be part of the aforementioned short sequence, can be deduced from the analysis of the rate-distortion bound~\eqref{eq:rd-function} for partitioned permutation coding.
+Observe that this upper bound is sharpest when Jensen's inequality in~\eqref{eq:rd-function-part} holds with equality, which happens when the sample variance per partition is constant, i.e., when $\sigma^2_{\mathbf{x}_j}=\sigma^2_{\mathbf{x}}$ for all $j=1,2,\ldots,p$.
+Therefore, for a given embedding distortion constraint, the embedding rate of a partitioning with uneven sample variance per partition can only approach the upper bound~\eqref{eq:rd-function-part-1} but not~\eqref{eq:rd-function-part}.
+Thus constancy of the intrapartition sample variance is a necessary ---but not sufficient--- condition for a partitioning to induce an embedding rate as close as possible to the upper bound~$\rho_u$ (which, we recall, is independent of any partitioning).